tilenmarc/FE-anonymous-heatmap/readme.md

 ````bash
 $ python3 london_visualize.py
 ````
-The image should be now save in `heatmap.png`.
+The image is now saved in `heatmap.png`.
 It should look like:
 ![Alt text](heatmap.png?raw=true "Visualization of data of a user.")